US Fulbright Logo

 Special Application Instructions

-In compliance with the Mongolian government regulations regarding health and assignment in the school system, candidates must include any medical disclosures for the applicable medical conditions listed below in the medical examination forms provided by IIE after being selected as Fulbright finalists.
+To comply with Government of Mongolia regulations regarding assignments in the Mongolian school system, those selected as finalists must disclose any applicable medical conditions listed in the Fulbright Participant Medical History and Medical Examination form provided by IIE.
 Strict adherence to these regulations is mandatory, and your grant is contingent on the ability to secure a placement in Mongolia.
-Any attempts to omit or falsify information are immediate grounds for revoking/terminating the grant.
+Any attempt to omit or falsify information is grounds for immediate revocation/termination of their grant.

 Candidates who are recommended for final review may be contacted for a 15-30 minute interview by the embassy via phone or Zoom.